chi-collective/genparse/README.md

 > **⚠️ Warning:** This library is currently in active development.
 We recommend frequently pulling the latest version to stay updated with improvements and bug fixes.
 Please report any bugs in [the issue tracker](https://github.com/probcomp/genparse/issues).

 First time here?
 Go to our [Full Documentation](https://genparse.gen.dev/).

+> **💡Tip**: Note that the documentation index is symlinked from the README.md file.
+If you are on a Windows machine you will need to symlink the README.md file to docs/index.md before building the docs.

 ## Installation